patrick-crawford/WEB422-Backup/notes/angular-testing-intro.md

 ## Introduction to Angular Testing

 Throughout our discussion of Angular, we have largely been ignoring the test features that have been made available to us.
-For example, we have opted to ignore the spec files and "skip tests" using the "-st" command (or if we're using the latet version of the Angular CLI, the "-S" command) when creating a "new" application (skipping the creation the spec files altogether, as well as excluding the end-to-end (e2e) testing functionality).
+For example, we have opted to ignore the spec files and "skip tests" using the "-S" command when creating a "new" application (skipping the creation the spec files altogether, as well as excluding the end-to-end (e2e) testing functionality).

 However, running e2e tests & unit testing is an [extremely important](https://www.agiletestingframework.com/atf/testing/unit-testing/) part of the Agile development cycle.
 For example, unit / e2e testing: